bleachbit/docs/_posts/2015-09-30-install-on-windows.md

 `BleachBit-1.6-setup.exe /S`

-The switch _is_ case sensitive.
+The switch _is_ case-sensitive.

 #### Portable Use

 Download the package which has a name like <tt>BleachBit-1.6-portable.zip</tt>.
-Then use a standard unzip utility to unpackage the file.
+Then use a standard unzip utility to unpack the file.
 Such a utility is included with Windows: just right click on the <tt>.zip</tt> file and choose **Extract all files** which creates a new folder.

 Do not double click on the <tt>.zip</tt> file.